Today In History logo TIH

 1792

-A Parisian mob stormed the Tuileries Palace, slaughtered Louis XVI's Swiss Guard — some 600 men — and forced the royal family to flee to the Legislative Assembly.
+A Parisian mob stormed the Tuileries Palace, slaughtering approximately 600 of Louis XVI's Swiss Guard in fierce fighting before forcing the royal family to flee to the Legislative Assembly for protection.
 The king's arrest effectively ended the French monarchy and pushed the Revolution into its radical phase.
-Within five months, Louis was tried and guillotined.
+The remnants of constitutional government collapsed, the revolutionary Paris Commune seized power, and within five months Louis XVI was tried for treason by the National Convention and executed by guillotine.

 Fun Facts